hschne/rails-mini-profiler/README.md

 end
 ```

+Once you perform requests against your applications you can inspect them using that route.

 ### Request Overview

 TODO: Image goes here

 Requests to your application will be profiled automatically.
 You can all stored requests by navigating to `yourapp/rails_mini_profiler/profiled_requests`.